Daytona Beach ThunderBirds: History

-NIFL Era
+NIFL

 The team began play in 2005 as the Daytona Beach Hawgs.
 They had a rollercoaster season.
 But it was a successful season with a record of 8–6, with most of the wins coming at home, including wins over Rome and losses to teams like Miami.
 The Hawgs shutout the New Jersey Xtreme, 54–0.
 The Hawgs would have qualified for a playoff spot, but were suspended for rules violations.